makerdao/governance-manual/governance/executive-proxies.md

 Further, this also allows the process to prepare a ProxySpell to diverge from the Maker Core executive process if this is deemed worthwhile by the responsible teams.

-Ultimately, this gives the MakerDAO executive process scalability in a way which has not previously been present.
+Ultimately, this gives the MakerDAO executive process scalability in a way that has not previously been present.

 ## How will executive proxies be used in Endgame?

-The future plans for executive proxies are that each SubDAO has its own SubDAO Proxy, and that this proxy is granted permissions over anything relevant to the given subDAO.
+The future plans for executive proxies are that each SubDAO has its own SubDAO Proxy and that this proxy is granted permissions over anything relevant to the given subDAO.

 SubDAOs will be responsible for producing their own ProxySpells if they need changes to be made to contracts or protocols under their control.